Language עב

 }

-Simply change the class name in this function as desired, for example:
+Then change the class name as desired:

 function woocommerce_template_loop_product_title() {